Issues & Initiatives

-WCAC did substantial work with the Planning Department to help West Concord achieve a “Cultural District” designation from the State of Massachusetts.
+WCAC did substantial work with the Planning Division to help West Concord achieve a “Cultural District” designation from the State of Massachusetts.
 In addition to promotion through their website and materials, this also qualifies the village for grants such as the one that produced the new mural on the side of Twin Seafood.

 Concord Teacakes/Twin Seafood Plaza